Dikembe Mutombo records Ebola messages for US officials

 The U.S. Centers for Disease Control and Prevention began posting the spots Monday on its YouTube channel and on the agency’s website .
 Officials are trying to get radio and TV stations in the Democratic Republic of Congo to air them.

-More than 2,200 people have been reported ill — and about 1,500 have died — since an Ebola outbreak was declared in August in eastern Congo.
+About 2,100 people have been reported ill — and nearly 1,500 have died — since an Ebola outbreak was declared in August in eastern Congo.
 It is the second deadliest outbreak of the lethal virus, which jumps from person to person quickly through close contact with bodily fluids.

 Rebel attacks and community resistance have hurt Ebola response work in Congo.
 A World Health Organization doctor was killed in April, health centers have been attacked and armed groups have repeatedly threatened health workers.
 Because of safety concerns, the U.S. State Department last year ordered CDC disease specialists to stay out of the outbreak areas.